Sugar Loaf Islands: Mikotahi

-Mikotahi was formerly a half tide island, with a historic pā.
+Mikotahi was formerly a tidal island, with a historic pā.
 In 1865 the Alpha well was drilled near Mikotahi.
 This was the first oil well in what is now the Commonwealth and one of the first in the world.
 The earth works to reclaim land for the New Plymouth Power Station reduced the island's size and permanently connected it to the mainland.
 There is a trig site on what remains to this day, Mikotahi point.

 Mikotahi had a neighbouring stack that was connected to the mainland at the base of Paritutu.
 The people from Moturoa called it Fishing Rock.
-With caves, rockpools and surrounding beaches it was mostly destroyed from excavations for the power station cooling water inlet and land reclamation for the site.
+With caves, rockpools and surrounding beaches it was mostly destroyed from excavations for the cooling water inlet and land reclamation for the power station.

-Blasting Moturoa Island and Wharemu (Lion Rock) for rock.
+Blasting and mining

-In the early 20th century Moturoa and Whareumu (Lion rock) were blasted with explosives in the hope to connect the islands to Mikotahi and the growing port at Moturoa.
+In the early 20th century Moturoa and Whareumu (Lion Rock) were blasted with explosives in the hope to connect the islands to Mikotahi and the growing port at Moturoa.
 After this was abandoned focus turned to mining Paritutu.

-The appearance of the two Islands was changed greatly as a result of this work.
+The appearance of the two islands was changed greatly as a result of this work.

-Human Habitation
+Human habitation

-Mataora, Motu-o-Tamatea, Moturoa Island and Mikotahi were hunting, fishing and gathering grounds and places of refuge for local inhabitants and the Taranaki and Te Āti Awa for hundreds of years.
+Mataora, Motu-o-Tamatea, Moturoa Island, and Mikotahi were hunting, fishing and gathering grounds and places of refuge for local inhabitants and the Taranaki and Te Āti Awa for hundreds of years.

 Marine protected area

 In 1986, an area encompassing the Sugar Loaf Islands was protected as a marine park.
-Concern over oil exploration led to strengthening of the protection, through the enacting of the Sugar Loaf Islands Marine Park Act in 1991.
-An area of 752.5 ha, including 5.3 ha of land, encompassing the islands and surrounding seabed and ocean spanning from Port Taranaki in the north to Herekawe Stream in the south, was protected from commercial, recreational fishing and mining.
-The act deemed Moturoa Island, Motumahanga, Waikaranga, and Whareumu as sanctuary areas (requiring a permit for entry), with the remaining area a conservation park.
-Reef heron, Little blue penguin, New Zealand Fur Seal, and Orca are monitored species.
-The islands are on migration routes for oceanic birds and cetaceans (whales and dolphins).
+Concern over oil exploration led to strengthening of the protection, through the enacting of the 1991 Sugar Loaf Islands Marine Park Act.
+An area of 752.5 ha, including 5.3 ha of land, encompassing the islands and surrounding seabed and ocean spanning from Port Taranaki in the north to Herekawe Stream in the south, was protected from commercial and recreational fishing and from mining.
+The act deemed Moturoa Island, Motumahanga, Waikaranga, and Whareumu as sanctuary areas requiring a permit for entry, with the remaining area a conservation park.
+Reef heron, little blue penguin, New Zealand fur seal, and orca are monitored species in the area.
+The islands are on migration routes for oceanic birds, whales, and dolphins.